Moment

 An image without an alt, whoops

-An 82-degree, musty basement—thick with the smell of mold, mildew, and Styrofoam—two stories beneath a bustling shop on Broadway.
+An 82-degree, musty basement — thick with the smell of mold, mildew, and Styrofoam — two stories beneath a bustling shop on Broadway.
 The staff were moving back and forth, grabbing stock, taking breaks, and doing who knows what else.
 In a time crunch, we had no choice.
 Looking back, that first hour of NYFW might be my favorite memory from the entire week.
 In the moment, though, it wasn’t so glamorous: drenched in sweat after dragging our luggage six blocks, getting dressed in a sweltering basement, and racing to a photoshoot.
 Not exactly the best start, but definitely a memorable one.

 An image without an alt, whoops

-I shot my entire time at NYFW on the Fuji X100VI.
+I shot my entire time at NYFW on the Fujifilm X100VI.
 Fuji loaned me this camera for the trip, and I was genuinely surprised by how much I loved using it.
-I previously owned the Fuji X100V, which I found limiting as someone accustomed to larger, more robust camera bodies.
-However, the Fuji X100VI feels much more complete.
+I previously owned the Fujifilm X100V, which I found limiting as someone accustomed to larger, more robust camera bodies.
+However, the Fujifilm X100VI feels much more complete.
 There were very few moments when I wished it performed better than it did.
 The resolution and dynamic range are a massive leap from the previous generation.
 While I’d still consider this a prosumer camera, it definitely leans more toward "pro" than "consumer."

 An image without an alt, whoops